 Sec.
 903.4 Automatic Sprinkler system supervision and alarms.
-All valves controlling the water supply for automatic sprinkler systems, pumps, tanks, water levels and temperatures, critical air pressures and water-flow switches on all sprinkler systems shall be electronically supervised by a listed fire alarm control unit.
+All valves controlling the water supply for automatic sprinkler systems, pumps, tanks, water levels and temperatures, critical air pressures and water-flow switches on all automatic sprinkler systems shall be electronically supervised by a listed fire alarm control unit.

-- 1. Automatic sprinkler systems with less than 100 fire sprinklers protecting one-family and two-family dwellings and group U occupanices. - 2.
-Limited area sprinkler systems in accordance with Section 903.3.8. - 3.
-Automatic sprinkler systems installed in accordance with NFPA 13R edition referenced in Chapter 80 CFC where a common supply main is used to supply both domestic water and the automatic sprinkler system and a separate control valve for the automatic sprinkler system is not provided. - 4.
-Jockey pump control valves that are sealed or locked in the open position. - 5.
-Control valves to commercial kitchen hoods, paint spray booths or dip tanks that are sealed or locked in the open position. - 6.
-Valves controlling the fuel supply to fire pump engines that are sealed or locked in the open position. - 7.
-Trim valves to pressure switches in dry, preaction and deluge sprinkler systems that are sealed or locked in the open position.
+1. Automatic sprinkler systems with less than 100 fire sprinklers protecting onefamily and two-family dwellings and Group U occupancies.

+2. Limited area sprinkler systems in accordance with Section 903.3.8.

+3. Automatic sprinkler systems installed in accordance with NFPA 13R edition referenced in Chapter 80 of the CFC where a common supply main is used to supply both domestic water and the automatic sprinkler system and a separate control valve for the automatic sprinkler system is not provided.

+4. Jockey pump control valves that are sealed or locked in the open position.

+5. Control valves to commercial kitchen hoods, paint spray booths or dip tanks that are sealed or locked in the open position.

+6. Valves controlling the fuel supply to fire pump engines that are sealed or locked in the open position.

+7. Trim valves to pressure switches in dry, pre-action and deluge sprinkler systems that are sealed or locked in the open position.

 SEC.
-96.1.1204.4 GROUND-MOUNTED PHOTOVOLTAIC ARRAYS.
+96.1.1204.4.
+GROUND-MOUNTED PHOTOVOLTAIC ARRAYS.

-Section 1204.4 the California Fire Code is revised to read:

-- Sec.
+Sec.
 1204.4 Ground-mounted photovoltaic arrays.
-Ground-mounted photovoltaic array installations shall meet the requirements of sections 1204.4.1 through 1204.4.4. - Sec.
+Ground-mounted photovoltaic array installations shall meet the requirements of Sections 1204.4.1 through 1204.4.4.

+Sec.
 1204.4.1 Fire apparatus access roads.
-Fire apparatus access roads to ground-mounted photovoltaic arrays, associated equipment structures and operations/maintenance buildings shall comply with section 503. - Exception: Private residential and agricultural systems less than 10 acres in size and where the energy generated is primarily for on-site use are exempt from this requirement subject to the approval of the fire code official. - Sec.
+Fire apparatus access roads to ground-mounted photovoltaic arrays, associated equipment structures and operations/maintenance buildings shall comply with Section 503.

+EXCEPTION: Private residential and agricultural systems less than 10 acres in size and where the energy generated is primarily for on-site use are exempt from this requirement subject to approval from the fire code official.

+Sec.
 1204.4.2 Perimeter fire apparatus access roadway.
 Ground-mounted photovoltaic arrays 10 acres or larger in size shall provide a fire apparatus access roadway around the perimeter of the project.
-The perimeter fire apparatus access roadway shall comply with section 503. - Sec.
+The perimeter fire apparatus access roadway shall comply with Section 503.

+Sec.
 1204.4.3 Fuel modification.
 Combustible vegetation within the array and to a distance of 30 feet from the array and associated equipment shall be reduced to a height of no more than 6 inches.
-The fuel modification zone may be increased when required by the fire code official or as recommend by a fire protection plan. - Exception: For private residential and agricultural systems less than 10 acres in size and where the energy generated is used primarily on-site, the required fuel modification zone may be reduced to 10 feet from the array and associated equipment.
+The fuel modification zone may be increased when required by the fire code official or as recommend by a fire protection plan.

+EXCEPTION: For private residential and agricultural systems less than 10 acres in size and where the energy generated is used primarily on-site, the required fuel modification zone may be reduced to 10 feet from the array and associated equipment.

-Operation/maintenance buildings shall be provided with fuel modification zones that comply with section 4907.2.
+Operation/maintenance buildings shall be provided with fuel modification zones that comply with Section 4907.2.

-- Sec.
+Sec.
 1204.4.4 Water supply.
-Water supply for fire protection and suppression shall be provided for equipment structures and operations/maintenance buildings as required by section 507. - Sec.
+Water supply for fire protection and suppression shall be provided for equipment structures and operations/maintenance buildings as required by Section 507.

+Sec.
 1204.5 Identification.
 Ground-mounted photovoltaic arrays with multiple equipment structures shall include a means of readily identifying each equipment structure.
 The fire code official may require a lighted directory map of the project to be installed on-site near the entrance to the facility for projects of 10 or more acres in size.